Vasilisalook/vasilisalook.github.io/_posts/2022-03-09-my-first-module.md

 ## Insights

-<p>Thanks to Linux Command Line Interface guide I stop being afraid of the Terminal.<br>
+<p>1.
+Thanks to Linux Command Line Interface guide I stop being afraid of the Terminal.<br>
 It is not like a "death window" for me anymore, I prefer to create new directories from there.<br>
-Persents and Perrsantage Points are different concepts.<br>
+2. Persents and Perrsantage Points are different concepts.<br>
-The work with AI includes a lot of preprocessing.
+3. The work with AI includes a lot of preprocessing.
 Machine evaluates faster, but you are cleverer.</p>

 ## Sources